Khemu1/Omni-Store-E-Commerce/README.md

 - **JWT (JSON Web Tokens):** Used for secure user authentication.
 - **Redux:** A predictable state container for JavaScript apps.
 - **Axios:** A promise-based HTTP client for making requests to the server.

-Replace placeholders like `your_mongodb_uri`, `your_jwt_secret`, and `yourname@example.com` with your actual information.
-Adjust the sections and content as needed to fit your project details.